Film chain: RCA

-Its broadcast division also designed and built 16mm projectors for television use, including the TP-6, that was often used with a TP-15 Multiplexer.
-Early 16mm installations tended to be RCA TP-16 or Eastman 250.
+Its broadcast division also designed and built 16 mm projectors for television use, including the TP-6, that was often used with a TP-15 Multiplexer.
+Early 16 mm installations tended to be RCA TP-16 or Eastman 250.

-A different RCA division developed 35mm projectors for television use, culminating in the 35mm FR-35 and a not so well regarded 16mm FR-16 projectors.
-Early 35mm installations tended to be RCA TP-35.
+A different RCA division developed 35 mm projectors for television use, culminating in the 35 mm FR-35 and a not so well regarded 16 mm FR-16 projectors.
+Early 35 mm installations tended to be RCA TP-35.

-RCA's TP-66, which debuted in the early 1960s, was widely used in stations and networks for 16mm silent, optical, and magnetic sound film playback, both live on air and to videotape for editing or delayed broadcast.
+RCA's TP-66, which debuted in the early 1960s, was widely used in stations and networks for 16 mm silent, optical, and magnetic sound film playback, both live on air and to videotape for editing or delayed broadcast.
 It is still used by a number of home movie transfer outfits due to its generally low cost of acquisition, and that it was designed to run 24/7 playing back without problems the film content that made up much television programming in television's first 30 years.

 RCA's final film pickup camera, the TK-29, came in three models, A, B and C. The "A" was a basic model, "B" added more control and options.
 The TK-29C was RCA's "teleproduction" version, and could be equipped with "ChromaComp", an early form of color correction hardware.

 For transfer of high-end television commercials to videotape, TK-29Cs were equipped by some post-production houses with various forms of triggering the color correction settings in sync with film movement.
 Punched paper tape was one of the methods used to record the settings, much like film color timing systems of that era.

-As television program suppliers moved to videotape and then satellite distribution, prints of theatrical films and programs were transferred to videotape, often from separate 35mm picture and sound elements.
+As television program suppliers moved to videotape and then satellite distribution, prints of theatrical films and programs were transferred to videotape, often from separate 35 mm picture and sound elements.
 Sacramento independent television station KRBK (31) kept its film islands and 1" recorders busy transferring Hollywood-created material for syndication.
-One of the two islands that had a TK-29C, FR-35, and an electronic pitch shifter to restore the natural pitch of the sound when films and shows were speeded up to gain more commercial time.
+One of the two islands had a TK-29C, FR-35, and an electronic pitch shifter to restore the natural pitch of the sound when films and shows were speeded up to gain more commercial time.
 Episodes of Little House on the Prairie were transferred at KRBK, and are still being fed to stations for airing.